-The one-child policy, a part of China’s family planning policy, was a population planning policy of installed by the Chinese government.
+The one-child policy, a part of China’s family planning initiative, was a population planning policy installed by the Chinese government.
 It was introduced in 1979 and began to be formally phased out in 2015

 “Only Me Generation” is a documentary that explores the effects of the China’s “One Child Policy” from the perspective of the policy’s first generation point of view.